CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/README.md

 $ kubectl apply -f kuron-deployment.yaml
 ```

-The preceding command creates a Deployment and an associated ReplicaSet.
-The ReplicaSet has five Pods each of which runs the Hello World application.
+The preceding command creates a Deployment and an associated `ReplicaSet`.
+The `ReplicaSet` has two Pods each of which runs the `kuron` application.

 Display information about the Deployment: